 Returns the Unicode character (grapheme cluster) completed by this keystroke, if any.

-This will only return a character if this keystroke, combined with any preceding keystroke(s), generated a character, and only on a "key down" event.
+This will only return a character if this keystroke, combined with any preceding keystroke(s), generates a character, and only on a "key down" event.
 It will return null if no character has been generated by the keystroke (e.g. a "dead" or "combining" key), or if the corresponding key is a key without a visual representation, such as a modifier key or a control key.
 It will also return null if this is a "key up" event.

 This can return multiple Unicode code points, since some characters (more accurately referred to as grapheme clusters) are made up of more than one code point.